-1884 - the first electrical illumination was introduced in Serbia in the section of Military Technical Office in Kragujevac, according to merit of engineer Todor Selesković.
+1884 - The first electrical illumination was introduced in Serbia in the section of Military Technical Office in Kragujevac, the merits belonging to engineer Todor Selesković.
 He was the first constructor of machines in Serbia and he constructed the first water turbine in Serbia.

 1892 – Nikola Tesla visited Belgrade, for the first and only time.
-The citizens of Belgrade, but also people from all over Serbia prepared him a memorable welcome.
+The citizens of Belgrade, but also people from all over Serbia prepared to him a memorable welcome.

-1893 – the first public power plant in Serbia was put into operation, thanks to a physics professor Đorđe Stanojević – thermal power plant was located at Dorćol in Belgrade.
-The beginning of electrification of Serbia is associated with his name - thanks to him, hydro power plants “Pod gradom”, “Vučje”, “Gamzigrad”, etc. were also put into operation – 6 October is the day when this thermal power plant was put into operation and today this day is concidered to be the Day of the Electric Power Industry of Serbia.
+1893 – The first public power plant in Serbia was put into operation – it was thermal power plant located at Dorćol in Belgrade.
+Physics professor, Đorđe Stanojević was the most meritorious for that and the beginning of electrification of Serbia is associated with his name, as well - thanks to him, hydro power plants “Pod gradom”, “Vučje”, “Gamzigrad”, etc. were also put into operation.
+6th October, the day of commissioning of the Dorćol thermal power plant, is considered to be the Day of the Electric Power Industry of Serbia.

 1894 – Đorđe Stanojević published the work “Nikola Tesla and His Inventions”.
 It was the first book about Tesla in Serbia and the second one in the world.

 1896 - beginning of coal exploitation in the pit “Tvrdojevac”, in Kolubara.
 For a long time in Kolubara pits, the coal wagons were pulled by - horses!

 1900 – hydro power plant „Pod gradom“ in Užice on Djetinja river started operating, as the first power plant in Serbia based on Tesla’s principles of alternating current, only four years after the start of operation of the hydro power plant at Niagara Falls.
 The hydro power plant is still in operation.